5forcegees/node_microservices-hackerNews/README.md

         test/ - contains the tests for the microservice test.js  - contains the test logic and examples.
-                if this gets too big we should break it out into separate files

         postman/ - contains a postman collection designed to demonstrate the capabilities of the microservice newman/ - contains a newman scipt to execute the postman collection